Um Pistoleiro Chamado Papaco

 Um Pistoleiro Chamado Papaco (lit.
 'A Gunslinger Named Papaco'), also released as Os Amores de um Pistoleiro (lit.
 'The Loves of a Gunslinger'), is a 1986 Brazilian Western pornochanchada film directed by Mário Vaz Filho and starring Fernando Benini as the gunslinger Papaco.
 The film was produced in Boca do Lixo, an area in the Central Zone of São Paulo that was a stronghold of Brazilian underground cinema.
-The film became an internet meme in Brazil due to its profanity-laden dialogue, raunchy double entendres, and graphic sex scenes.
+The film became an internet meme in Brazil.

 Synopsis

 The gunslinger Papaco roams the West, dragging his coffin filled with precious merchandise (which is only revealed to the public at the end of the film) to negotiate with a group of outlaws in the town of Santa Cruz das Almas.
 Along the way, he encounters a man named Pancho Favela.
 Pancho challenges him, but Papaco easily defeats him, then proceeds to rape him.
-Later, after dueling and killing her four husbands, Papaco meets Linda, who asks to join him.
-Upon arriving in town, several gangs connected to the local crime bosses, Jane and Sapato, try to steal the merchandise in the coffin.
+Papaco later meets Linda after dueling and killing her four husbands, and she asks to join him.
+Upon arriving in town, several gangs connected to the local crime bosses Jane and Sapato try to steal the merchandise in the coffin.
 After being taken in at the town brothel by the grave-digger, Papaco is overpowered by the dwarf Big Boy but finally manages to negotiate the trade of the goods.